mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 During the search, if the input node of a logic cone is connected to other cells, and those cells have not yet been explored as part of a previous search, then the input node is added to a queue of successor nodes.
-These successor nodes are searched using exact same process, essentially taking the algorithm back to @sec:search, and repeating until no more successor nodes remain (i.e. the input of the circuit is reached).
+These successor nodes are searched using the exact same process, essentially taking the algorithm back to @sec:search, and repeating until no more successor nodes remain (i.e. the input of the circuit is reached).
 This is further illustrated in @fig:searchcontinuation.